 This small farm in Brentwood just started offering private and holiday events on their farm where kids can meet pigs, chickens and other animals.
 Follow them on IG for their current offerings.

 This working goat farm is a great place to visit when you head to the coast.
 They offer tours that you can book in advance (Fri.-Sun.
 11 a.m.-4 p.m.) or visit the farm on our own during working hours.
 Stop by the farm shop before you leave to purchase products to take home.

 This farm offers year-round programs to provide individuals and families with opportunities to learn about the environment and enjoy all that Hidden Villa has to offer.
 You can milk a cow or join a bird hike or bake breads from around the world.
 Spring is a great time to take the barnyard babies tour.
 Parking is $10 unless you are there for a paid activity.
 They are closed on Mondays and during the summer for camps.
 You currently need to make a reservation before your visit.

 Lemos Farm, Half Moon Bay

 Just over the hill into Half Moon Bay will get you to Lemos Farm.
-In addition to being one of the hot spots for pumpkins in the fall, Lemos offers farm animals that you can visit with year-round.
+In addition to being one of the hot spots for pumpkins in the Fall, Lemos offers farm animals that you can see up close.
 Ride a pony in the ring or meet goats, pigs, sheep and more in the petting zoo.
 You can even milk Maggie, a life-sized milking cow machine!
 Note that Lemos is requiring all adults and kids 15 months and older to have a pass, which can be purchased on its site.
 The farm is open weekends only in Spring.

 12320 San Mateo Rd.